msu-cmse-courses/cmse495-SS24/0310-ASSIGNMENT_Beta_Demo_Presentation_Storyboard.md

-# Beta Demo Presentation StoryBoard
+# Beta Demo Presentation Storyboard

 <img src="https://live.staticflickr.com/52/141572976_d81ef23726_b.jpg"  alt="Photo of a drawn example storyboard.">

 Image courtesy of [Ianus](https://www.flickr.com/photos/ianus/)

-For this assignment you and your team will create and submit a 5-6 minute video describing progress on your project and how you have "closed" all of your loops.
+For this assignment you and your team will "storyboard" your second presentation video for your project beta demo.
 Tap into your own creativity.
 Make something you are proud of and would want to post on-line or include in a presentation.

 We will use time in class to watch the videos, answer questions and provide feedback.

 ----